Head: Very expressive, relatively short and the width is proportional to the length the head is set gracefully on the neck.

 It is elevated, light-footed and the canter is well supported and lively with sufficient power from the hind quarters.

-The temperament of the Friesian horse is loyal, willing, placid and cheerful.
+The Friesian is loyal, willing, placid and cheerful.
 They are very people oriented and highly intelligent with an uncanny ability to retain knowledge.
 Friesians bond closely with their owners and will follow them through a scary situation based on trust alone.